Table of contents

 4) Governance

 Data security rules are highly transparent within companies.
-However, it might be challenging to adopt and regularly enforce their policies in cloud workload protection.
-Because development teams frequently lack security knowledge.
+However, it might be challenging for them to adopt and regularly enforce their policies in cloud workload protection because development teams frequently lack security knowledge.

 Security operations center (SOC) teams frequently receive hundreds or thousands of security alerts daily from various tools across several clouds without the context to guide them in fixing problems.
-CSPM tools help the company’s cloud security strategy develop a strong security posture in the cloud throughout the development lifecycle.
+CSPM tools help the company’s cloud security strategy develop a strong security posture throughout the development lifecycle.

 Cloud Security Posture Management Advantages